Learning-Based Estimation of Spatially Resolved Scatter Radiation Fields in Interventional Radiology: Materials and Methods

 \paragraph{}

 With \(t\) being the ground truth (target) and \(p\) being the prediction of the neural network.
+A quick exploration of the parameter space had lead to the presented ratio between Wasserstein and \(L_1\)-Loss and was beneficial for achieving satisfactory results.
 Here, \(L_1\) and \(L_2\) refer to the L1- and L2-Norms using mean aggregation to produce a scalar loss for higher dimensional inputs.

-\subsubsection{Hyperparameter tuning.}
+\subsubsection{Hyperparameter tuning}

 For the hyperparameter tuning, we used the Optuna~\cite{akiba_optuna_2019} framework with version 4.5.
 For the tuning of each network, we defined the search space for possible parameters as listed in~\cref{tab:tbl_hyperparams_search}.
 The tuning was, in general, performed on every model we discuss: B2S U-Net, \ac{SRBFNet}, \ac{SPERFNet}, \ac{PBRFNet}.
 Anyway, not all of the parameters could be tested for each model.
 For instance, the \ac{SRBFNet} does not encode any spectra information, therefore the spectra encoding related parameters were not probed.